-As more of us seek to minimise our impact on the planet, choosing organic can offer a simple, trusted way to be more sustainable in our daily lives.
+As more and more of us seek to minimise our own individual impact on the planet, choosing organic can offer a simple, effective way to be more sustainable in our daily lives.

-This month, the Organic September movement aims to draw attention to the many benefits of organic food and farming, which include supporting biodiversity and wildlife, helping to combat climate change, providing the highest standards of animal welfare, reducing exposure to pesticides, and creating food you can trust.
+This month, the Organic September movement aims to draw attention to the many benefits of organic food and farming, which include supporting biodiversity and wildlife, helping to combat climate change, providing the highest standards of animal welfare, and reducing exposure to pesticides.

-There are plenty of ways to get involved – but here’s a list of some of my favourite ways to show support, from drinking organic wine, to eating an organic breakfast, to getting back to nature.
+There are plenty of reasons to get involved with the Organic September movement; here’s a list of some of my favourite ways to show support, from drinking organic wine, to eating an organic breakfast, to getting back to nature.

 18 of my favourite ways to support #OrganicSeptember